pergunt/backend_for_frontend_redis/README.md

 1. run redis-server locally
 2. go to "/backend/configs/cache" and update url
-3. go to "/backend" and run "npm start"
+3. go to "/backend" and run "npm run dev"
-2. go to "/frontend" and run "npm start"
+2. go to "/frontend" and run "npm run dev"

 ## Project structure: